How Accurate Are Ovulation Tests?

 The app will assign your Easy@Home test a T/C ratio based on the comparison of your test line color to the control line color.
 A peak is typically recognized at 0.8.
 Premom quantitative ovulation tests will quantify the amount of LH present, but are still using the same methodology of Easy@Home ovulation tests.
 The most important observation is the “Peak Day'' – or the last, darkest day.
 There is no perfect T/C ratio or LH level.
 Women can ovulate successfully at a variety of LH levels.
 The most important thing is just observing LH when it is at its peak.

 Which ovulation test is the most accurate?

-Ovulation tests are easy-to-use, cost effective, and provide over 99% accuracy in detecting the LH surge.
+Ovulation tests are easy-to-use, cost effective, and are accurate in detecting the LH surge.
 The most accurate ovulation test is going to be the one you use consistently.
 Whether your cycle is regular or irregular, you may not always ovulate the same time each month.
 Testing every day starting after your period ends through your ovulation day can help you determine when you will ovulate.
 If you find one cycle you didn’t find your LH peak, that doesn’t mean you are necessarily not ovulating, but it could mean you missed it by not testing enough!

 Get the most out of your testing

 You want to get pregnant fast and you want accurate results.
 We know that combining ovulation testing with basal body temperature (BBT) tracking allows women to predict when their ovulation will occur and then to confirm you have ovulated using BBT.
 When these two techniques are used and logged together in the Premom app, women get a better picture of their fertile window and can more accurately predict their fertile window in their next cycle.
 They can also improve the accuracy of their ovulation and optimize their intercourse timing.